waterbridge7/hongqiao/_pages/about.md

 News
 ------
 - Jul.
-21, 2025, Congratulations to Pucheng Tang, and Mengyao Liu on their graduation.
+21, 2025, Congratulations to Pucheng Tang and Mengyao Liu on their graduation.
 - Sep.
 15, 2024,  Weclome Shiyang Bian, Ziyan Huang and Yufan Zhang to join the UQ&ML Team!
 - Jul.
 1, 2024, Contratulations to Kunyu Wu for being admitted to School of Mathematics and Statistics, CSU for his Ph.D!
 - Jul.
 1, 2024, Congratulations to Jingyu Yang, Run Zhang, Juan Cheng and Kunyu Wu on their graduation.